 The benefits of mulching

-Mulching is an easy way to support tree health.
+Mulching is an easy way to support tree health and one of the best ways to keep your trees healthy.
 Both organic and inorganic mulches offer a wide variety of health benefits and give a nice visual contrast to surrounding green turf.

 Mulching prevents grass and weeds from growing by blocking the sun and physically impeding their growth.
 These plants compete for water and nutrients in the soil, so keep them away to ensure your trees get the nutrients they need.